Fill your College Details

 1. Data Representation

-Number systems encode information in computers.
-Integers, floating-point numbers, and characters are represented using binary, octal, hexadecimal, or ASCII/Unicode, enabling machines to store, process, and exchange data accurately and efficiently.
+Number systems are the essential ways through which information is encoded in computers.
+Any numbers or characters can be represented with the use of binary, octal, hexadecimal, or ASCII/Unicode, which is what makes it possible for machines to store, process, and exchange data in a more accurate and efficient manner.

 2. Arithmetic Operations